PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Introduction

-In order to simultaneously represent and understand the multimodal content of documents and further improve the ability to process long PDF documents, we construct a training dataset specifically for academic paper PDFs.
+In order to simultaneously represent and understand the multimodal content of documents and further improve the ability to process long PDF documents, we construct a training dataset specifically for English and Chinese academic paper PDFs.
 The academic paper PDF is a kind of typical document that contains rich interleaved text and images, which can intuitively reflect the challenges of our task and the advantages of our model.
 The dataset contains complete PDF documents, professional academic questions, answers, and evidence sources for the answers, based on multiple construction strategies.
-We also provide a corresponding benchmark named \textbf{PaperPDF}.
+We also provide a corresponding bilingual benchmark named \textbf{PaperPDF}.

-The experimental results substantiate the effectiveness and efficiency of our approach on the task of long multimodal PDF understanding.
+We train PDF-WuKong on the PaperPDF dataset, complemented by general-domain document question-answering datasets.
+Experimental results substantiate the effectiveness and efficiency of our approach to the task of long multimodal PDF understanding.
 PDF-WuKong significantly outperforms potential open-source models that may be applied to this task.
 It also surpasses some proprietary products for document understanding on our proposed PaperPDF benchmark.
 As the number of document pages increases, its accuracy and efficiency will not decrease significantly.
 It also achieves competitive performance on several document-oriented VQA datasets, especially multi-page benchmarks like DUDE~\cite{van2023document}.
 Besides, for the recent benchmark MM-NIAH~\cite{wang2024needle} of long multimodal documents, PDF-WuKong also outperforms other models with fewer parameters.
 Our model achieves the best performance on multimodal content with a context length of 64K.

 The \textbf{main contributions} of this paper are as follows: